cloudfoundry/diego-release/docs/required-dependency-versions.md

 - Linux cells require garden-runc v1.11.1+.
 - Windows cells require garden-windows v0.13.0+.

-Deploying garden-runc 1.11.1+ and garden-Windows v0.13.0+ ensures the following features are available:
+Deploying garden-runc 1.11.1+ and garden-windows v0.13.0+ ensures the following features are available:

 - The `Image` field is available on the `ContainerSpec` structure in the Garden API.
 - The `NetIn` and `NetOut` fields are available on the `ContainerSpec` structure in the Garden API.

 Additionally, garden-runc 1.11.1+ ensures the following:

-- The `Image` field is available on the `ProcesSpec`.
+- The `Image` field is available on the `ProcessSpec`.
 Diego uses this field to run the long-running declarative health-check process in a separate container.

-For Linux Diego cells to be able to run containers based on Docker images that require authentication, garden-runc must be deployed with grootfs-release v0.11.0+.

 ## MySQL and Postgres